ryancollier/ryancollier.co-v2/work/finance.md

 ## Process
 Understanding the problem and solution space started by taking a good look at the first generation Open Budget product and its short list of customers.
-I then drove the effort to develop a new, deeper understanding of user scenarios through light weight-ethnographic research, listening sessions, and user testing of the first version of the product.
+I then drove the effort to develop a new, deeper understanding of user scenarios through lightweight, ethnographic research, listening sessions, and user testing of the first version of the product.

 ### Research
 We set out to answer the question of how city, county, and state government officials and finance experts educate and communicate financial information to constituents.
 I developed a set of question prompts and the product manager and I spent time in the field talking with customers about the problem space.